klausfiend/destinystats/README.md

 </pre>

-Once you've created the appropriate INI file and have a running InfluxDB backend, populate the database by running 'destinystats.py'.
-By default, it will pull statistics for yesterday, and only yesterday (whatever day that may actually be); to specify a different day, use the '-i' option to set an offset:
+Once you've created the appropriate INI file and have a running InfluxDB backend, populate the database by running 'destinystats.py' (see http://bit.ly/1K8tcPW for list of supported activity types.)

+By default, the script will pull statistics for yesterday, and only yesterday (whatever day that may actually be); to specify a different day, use the '-i' option to set an offset:

 Pull daily stats for the day one week prior: